 As I think back to when my children were first born, there are many memories that come to mind of being bombarded with all the things that babies need.
 I remember attending a presentation for a $1,000 high chair.
 It was implied that if I didn’t purchase the high chair, I really didn’t love or wasn’t very concerned about the safety of my child.
-And I’ll admit, I began to struggle with the paradox of what my child needs versus what I want my child to have.
+And I’ll admit, I began to struggle with the paradox of what my child needs versus what I, in my parenting, want my child to have.

 Let’s talk about this struggle.

 I should’ve owned stock in LeapFrog due to the number of their electronic toys that I purchased for my son, only because they were educational and would help with his language skills, color recognition, etc., or so I thought.
-I was so disheartened when I found him playing with an empty 2-liter bottle rather than the toys I bought.
+I felt so disheartened when I found him playing with an empty 2-liter bottle rather than the toys I bought.

 I composed a list of things that my sons really need from me, emotionally.
 It included: